 Second, not many years after the crisis, the 2015 adoption of the Sustainable Development Goals (SDGs) heightened the debate on the role and responsibility of the financial sector in achieving sustainable development.
-On the one hand, private finance, which is already greater than government development assistance in 30 percent of low-income countries, is increasingly looked at to fill the estimated \$2.5 trillion SDG investment gap.8 On the other, new awareness of the sector's global reach has caused policy makers to seek to use FIs' influence over the industries they fund to help mitigate broader social ills - poverty, corruption, inequality - once thought external to finance.9 practices to better address environmental and social impacts, such as promoting gender equality.
+On the one hand, private finance, which is already greater than government development assistance in 30 percent of low-income countries, is increasingly looked at to fill the estimated \$2.5 trillion SDG investment gap.
+On the other, new awareness of the sector's global reach has caused policy makers to seek to use FIs' influence over the industries they fund to help mitigate broader social ills - poverty, corruption, inequality - once thought external to finance.